appcom-interactive/javascript/README.md

     ```

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
 -   [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.
+Also group within these two scopes (shorthand and non shorthand) alphabetically.

     > Why?
 It's easier to tell which properties are using the shorthand.
+The alphabetical sort order helps finding attributes in larger object definitions.

     ```javascript
     const anakinSkywalker = 'Anakin Skywalker';